Prescription Drug Abuse

 A lot of people think that prescription drugs are "safer" to abuse than street drugs because they are prescribed by a doctor.
 In reality, this is not true when you choose to use someone else's prescription drug or to use your own in ways that are not prescribed by your doctor.
 If you have considered using prescription drugs outside of an actual prescription, it would helpful to consider these facts first:

-- The most commonly abused prescription drugs including stimulants, anti-anxiety medications and pain killers all have negative interactions when mixed with alcohol, including, but not limited to:
+- The most commonly abused prescription drugs, including stimulants, anti-anxiety medications, and opiate pain killers all have negative interactions when mixed with alcohol, including, but not limited to:

 - Getting sick

 - Feeling anxious or causing insomnia and sleeplessness

 - Lowering or increasing your heart rate to dangerous levels